Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

-couples the states with $p$ excited molecules to the states with $p\pm1$ excited molecules.
-While this term does not change the vibrational state, the labeling of states before and after this term differs, due to the changing excitation number.
-We focus on the exciton annihilation term, $\sum_i \hat \sigma^-_i \hat a^\dagger$, the other term follows by conjugation.
+The matter-light coupling, , couples states with $p$ excited molecules to those with $p\pm1$ excited molecules.
+While this term does not change the vibrational state, the labeling of vibrational states before and after differs, due to the changing excitation number.
+We focus on the photon creation term, $\sum_n \hat \sigma^-_n \hat a^\dagger$, the other term follows by conjugation.

 We first write out the matrix element in terms of the explicit states, Eq.~(\ref{eq:def-state}),